Visible Greenness Exposure

 Libraries

-First load all packages.
-If one of these packages has not been installed, use the install.packages()
+First, load all packages.
+If one of these packages is not installed, use the install.packages()

 function.